 plastics and crankbaits tend to be the go-to lures for bass, but don't be afraid

-to try a top water, fly, or even worms for bass.
+to try a top water or flyfish for bass.

 and Bullhead): Bait on the bottom is your best bet.
 Worms are a

-electric motors are permitted on the park's publicly-accessible ponds.
+electric motors that must be hand-launched are permitted on the rest of the park's publicly-accessible ponds.
 Many

 know these accessories can spread aquatic nuisance species?